Table of contents

 Recent graduate seeking a retail position where I can apply my exceptional customer service and communication skills, and passion for the industry, to contribute to the growth and success of the company.
 As a quick learner and team player, I am eager to gain valuable retail experience and contribute to creating a positive shopping environment for customers.

-Work history will always be an important part of your resume, even if you don’t have much experience to speak of.
+Work experience will always be an important part of your resume, even if your job history is thin.
 Employers look at your track record to decide whether you can deliver on your promises.

 Now, when you have no experience, what should you put in this section?
 You should list the full spectrum of roles you’ve had — full-time jobs aren’t the only game in town.